JodyBrzo/react-portfolio/README.md

 # react-portfolio
- Jody Brzovski online portfolio using React showcases my skillset and sample projects
+ Welcome to my online portfolio built using React.js.
+This site showcases my skillset and sample projects as well as links to my resume and linkedIn page.
+Please view the projects page and follow the links to my GitHub repo, checkout my README files for a full description of each project.

 # Technology used
 * React, useEffect, useState, HashRouter